 Safety Metric 1 - DART.
-The DART rate is intended to incentivize maintaining a safety-conscious work environment and measures the percentage of working days that were missed due to injuries.
+The Days Away, Restricted, or Transferred Rate ("DART") is intended to incentivize maintaining a safety-conscious work environment and measures the percentage of working days that were missed due to injuries.
 This performance metric is valued at 75% of the overall safety metric, which is weighted at 12.5% of the AIP scorecard.
-The DART rate threshold was set at a 0.77 DART rate, target was set at a 0.61 DART rate, stretch was set at a 0.45 DART rate, and superior was set at a 0.28 DART rate.
 The overall safety performance weighted at 12.5% would be reduced by 50% of performance in the event of a fatality.
-The targets for 2022 were set based on industry benchmarks.
-The Company DART rate of 0.46 in 2022 resulted in a 13.8% weighted payout for this metric.
+The targets for 2023 were set based on industry benchmarks and historical Company performance.
+The Company DART of 0.89 in 2023 resulted in no payout for this metric.

 Safety Metric 2 - PVAR.
 The Preventable Vehicle Accident Rate ("PVAR") is intended to incentivize proactively maintaining a safe work environment with vehicles and is a measure of preventable vehicle accidents.
 This performance metric is valued at 25% of the overall safety metric, which is weighted at 12.5% of the AIP scorecard.
-The PVAR threshold was set at a 1.19 PVAR rate, target was set at a 1.08 PVAR rate, stretch was set at a 0.97 PVAR rate, and superior was set at a 0.86 PVAR rate.
-The Company PVAR rate was 1.07 in 2022, resulting in a 3.3% weighted payout for this metric.
+The Company PVAR was 1.71 in 2023, resulting in no payout for this metric.

 Operations Metric 1 - SAIDI.
 System average interruption duration index ("SAIDI") is an objective system reliability metric created by the Institute of Electrical and Electronics Engineers ("IEEE") that measures, in minutes, the average outage duration for each customer that experienced an outage.
 The Committee used recent historical performance to establish target performance, with the superior goal within top quartile benchmarked performance.
-Driven primarily by weather challenges during the year, the Company's SAIDI result in 2022 was 105.41 minutes, resulting in no payout for this metric.
+The Company's SAIDI result in 2023 was 94 minutes, resulting in a 7.1% weighted payout for this metric.

 Operations Metric 2 - SAIFI.
 System average interruption frequency index ("SAIFI") is an objective system reliability metric created by the IEEE that measures the average outage interruptions per customer annually.
 The Committee used recent historical performance to establish target performance with stretch and superior performance requiring steady improvement.
-Driven primarily by weather challenges during the year, the Company achieved a SAIFI result of 1.11 outage interruptions per customer, resulting in no payout for this metric.
+The Company achieved a SAIFI result of 1.01 outage interruptions per customer, resulting in a 5.3% weighted payout for this metric.

-Operations Metric 3 - Commercial Availability Factor.
-Commercial Availability Factor is a measure of our generating fleet being available to the market when market prices are favorable.
+Operations Metric 3 - Unplanned Commercial Availability Factor.
+Unplanned Commercial Availability Factor is a measure of our generating fleet being available to the market, excluding planned outages, when market prices are favorable.
 This measure supports the Company's initiative of keeping costs affordable for our customers.
 The Committee used industry benchmarks to set performance levels.
-The target goal was set at 2nd quartile performance, superior was set at 1st quartile performance and stretch was set at the midpoint between target and superior.
-The Company's Commercial Availability Factor was 89%, resulting in a 7.5% weighted payout for this metric.
+The Company's Unplanned Commercial Availability Factor was 94%.
+The Committee capped the performance of this metric at 100% achievement due to removing an outage at Jeffrey Units 1 and 2, to perform rotor inspections following a failure at Unit 3, resulting in a 7.5% weighted payout for this metric.

-Customer satisfaction and the customer experience is important to the Company, and for 2022, the Committee refined the customer experience metric to include five measures as discussed below.
+Customer satisfaction and the customer experience is important to the Company, and for 2023, the Committee refined the customer experience metric to include four measures as discussed below.
 The Customer Experience metric had a weighting of 7.5% of the AIP scorecard.

-Customer Experience Metric 1 - Residential Customer Satisfaction.
+Customer Experience Metric 1 - Residential Customer Satisfaction (absolute score).
 Residential Customer Satisfaction is a measure of residential customer satisfaction factoring in power quality and reliability, price, billing and payment, corporate citizenship, communications, and customer care as computed by J.D.
 Power.
-The Residential Customer Satisfaction target for 2022 was based on maintaining 2021 absolute score performance while litigating general rate reviews in our Missouri jurisdiction.
-While the Company's performance in Residential Customer Satisfaction improved relative to peer utilities in the JD Power survey, reflecting an overall downward trend in survey scores in the industry, the Company's absolute score for this metric was slightly below target performance, resulting in a 2.0% weighted payout.
+The Residential Customer Satisfaction target for 2023 was based on maintaining 2022 absolute score performance while litigating general rate reviews in our Kansas jurisdiction and navigating mandated residential time-of-use rates in our Missouri jurisdiction.
+The Company's absolute J.D.
+Power score was 705.9, resulting in no payout for this metric.